Broadcast Journalist, TV Host & Reporter

 Official Agent: Jo Carlton

-He fronted the BBC3 documentary Care Home Kids: Looking For Love (produced by Special Edition Films).
+He fronted the BBC Three documentary Care Home Kids: Looking For Love (produced by Special Edition Films).
 Other recent BBC films presented by Ashley include My Life In Care and My Life Without Skin, as well as a new documentary about siblings separated in care.
 Split Up In Care: Life Without Siblings premiered on BBC Three in March 2021 and is currently available on iPlayer.